sot/xija/docs/gui_fit.rst

 window as wide as possible to make the sliders longer.

-If you want to change the min or max values just type in the box and then hit enter.
-(If you don't hit enter the new value won't apply).
+If you want to change the min or max values just type in the box and then hit enter (if you don't hit enter, the new value won't apply).

 You can freeze or thaw many parameters at once using the "glob" syntax in the "Freeze:" or "Thaw:" entry boxes at the top of the fit window.
 Examples: